mattypumn/SuiteSparse/CXSparse/README.txt

     * MATLAB interface added for CXSparse.

-    * cs_complex_t type added (a #define for "double _Complex", which is the complex type used in CXSparse 2.0.x).
-When compiling with a C++ compiler, the std::compex<double> type is used for the complex case.
+    * cs_complex_t type added (a #define for "float _Complex", which is the complex type used in CXSparse 2.0.x).
+When compiling with a C++ compiler, the std::compex<float> type is used for the complex case.

     * bug fix in complex sparse Cholesky (cs_chol.c).